GridTools/gt4py/docs/functional/QuickstartGuide.md

 +++

-#### Reductions on connectivities
+#### Using reductions on connected mesh elements

-Similarly to the previous example, we will yet again output a field on edges.
-This time, however, instead of taking the first column (first neighbour) out of the field created using the connectivity table, we will sum the elements alongside the `E2CDim`.
+Similarly to the previous example, the output is yet again a field on edges.
+This time, however, instead of taking the first column (first neighbour) out of the field created using the connectivity table, we sum the elements alongside the `E2CDim`.
 For this, we first transform the cell field to a field over the cell neighbors of edges (i.e. a field of dimensions Edge × E2CDim) using `cells(E2C)`, then we use the `neighbor_sum` builtin function to sum along the `E2CDim` dimension.

 ```{code-cell} ipython3
 @field_operator